purkayasta/TheUtilityVerse/src/UtilityVerse.Copy/nuget.md

 * ✅ No runtime overhead — it's all generated in the background by Roslyn
 * ✅ Supports both `[Attribute]`-based and `interface`-based opt-in mechanisms
 * ✅ Works great for DTOs, ViewModels, and plain C# objects
-* ✅ Smart support for common collection types, arrays, tuples, and more
+* ✅ Support for common collection types, arrays, tuples, and more

+---

+## > Give it a star if you like the project. 👏 🌠 🌟

 ---

 ## 📦 Installation